Slutty Vegan

-Slutty Vegan is a vegan hamburger restaurant chain, based in Atlanta, Georgia.
+Slutty Vegan ATL, LLC, doing business as Slutty Vegan, is a vegan hamburger restaurant chain founded by Pinky Cole in August 2018, in Atlanta, Georgia.

 History

 Pinky Cole, a former television producer, founded the restaurant in August 2018.
 She intended for it to be a ghost kitchen, where customers would order food online and use a delivery service to get it.
 Cole started the restaurant because she found that there was no place available to eat vegan food after 9 p.m.
 She decided to use sex as a theme for her restaurant because of its ability to attract non-vegan customers.
-Social media and word-of-mouth was used heavily to promote the restaurant.
+Social media and word-of-mouth were used heavily to promote the restaurant.

 It originally started in a shared kitchen, before moving to a food truck several weeks later, and later moved to a brick-and-mortar location in Westview on January 13, 2019.
 Two locations were opened in the Atlanta area in 2020.
 The restaurant is known for its growth despite the ongoing COVID-19 pandemic.
 The chain has collaborated with Shake Shack to release plant-based burgers that were available for only one day.

-As of January 2023 there is a pending lawsuit over loss wages from an ex-employee.
+As of January 2023 there is a pending lawsuit over lost wages from an ex-employee.

+In 2023, the restaurant had 11 locations in Georgia, New York City, Birmingham, Ala., and Dallas, with plans to open more, including locations in Baltimore.

 Locations

-As of January 2022, the chain has four locations in the Metro Atlanta area and a plant-based bar, Bar Vegan.
-There are plans to open restaurants in Athens and Columbus, Georgia, Birmingham, Alabama, and Brooklyn and Harlem in New York City.
-There are also plans to open a new location once every month in 2022, in a different city.
+As of April 2023, the chain has five locations in the Metro Atlanta area and a plant-based bar, Bar Vegan.
+Cole also recently opened restaurants in Athens and Columbus, Georgia, Birmingham, Alabama, and Brooklyn and Harlem in New York City.
+There are also plans to open a new location once every month in 2023, in a different city.
+During the fall 2023 semester, a location is scheduled to open on the Spelman College campus.

 The chain has a mobile food truck, which hosts pop-ups at various locations in the South.

+Menu

+The Slutty Vegan menu lists burgers, hot dogs, and chicken sandwiches.
+Menu items have suggestive names like Fussy Hussy and One Night Stand.
+Parade magazine has published the recipe for the Chik’N Head sandwich.